5 predictions about 5G adoption in 2023 and beyond 5G Advanced features include accurate timing, AI support

 Small cells boost indoor coverage

-Cellular small cells are one answer to this coverage problem.
+Cellular small cells are another answer to this coverage problem.
 First introduced as part of the 3rd Generation Partnership Project 4G LTE specification in 2009, these radio access points (APs) can increase the density of a cellular network.

 A small cell is a low-powered cellular base station that operates using a variety of frequencies.
 Depending on their size, small cells can offer a transmission range from 40 feet up to a few kilometers.
 These mini base stations link back to the main cellular network via an Ethernet, fiber or wireless connection.